ollienation/Mortey/README.md

+# Binned

+This repo has been achrived.
+We had fun, I learned a lot, but as with every hello, a time comes to say goodbye.

 # Mortey Voice Assistant 🤖

 Mortey is an AI-powered voice assistant with chat, web search, and code generation capabilities.
 It features a sleek GUI for text and voice interaction, file system tools, and a safety controller.